Zistack/Satisfactory-Optimizer/README.md

 Specifies the (average) power consumption of each machine in MW when producing this recipe.
 A negative power consumption implies that the recipe generates power.

-### "overclock_exponent": Real
+### "power_augmentation_factor": Real

-When calculating the power factors and resource consumption rates for various levels of overclocking, this overrides the default exponent used (1.6 for recipes that consume power, and 1/1.3 for recipes that produce power).
-Mostly used to handle the special case of nuclear power plants having unique overclocking behavior.
+Specifies the power augmentation bonus provided by each machine using this recipe.
+The presence of a power augmentation factor makes the recipe a power augmentation recipe, and so it becomes ineligible for optimization.
+Power augmentation recipes must be requested manually in the problem description.

 ### "tags": ["tag", ...] (optional)

-Specifies which groups the recipe belongs to, for the purpose of making it easier to enable recipes in the problems file.
+Specifies which groups the recipe belongs to, for the purpose of making it easier to enable/disable recipes in the problems file.